14 min read

 How to Build a Discussion Forum on WordPress

-WordPress powers over 40% of websites globally, and with the right tools, it becomes a powerful forum and community platform.
-Here’s the recommended stack:
+WordPress powers over 40% of websites globally, and with the right plugins, it becomes a capable forum and community platform.
+Here’s the recommended setup:

 Step 2: Choose Your Community Theme

 Your theme determines how your forum looks and how members interact with it.
-The Reign BuddyPress Theme is the go-to choice for community sites, it provides ready-made layouts for forums, member directories, group pages, activity feeds, and user profiles.
+The Reign BuddyPress Theme is the go-to choice for community sites: it provides layouts for forums, member directories, group pages, activity feeds, and user profiles.

 If you prefer a developer-oriented theme with starter templates and clean code, BuddyX Pro is the better fit.
-Both themes are fully compatible with bbPress, BuddyPress, and WooCommerce.
+Both themes are fully compatible with Jetonomy, BuddyPress, and WooCommerce.

 Step 3: Configure Forum Structure

 Create your forum categories based on your community’s needs.
-Start with 4-6 broad categories, you can always add more later.
-Typical structures include:
+Start with 4-6 broad categories and add more later.
+A typical structure:

 - General Discussion